qqrz997/MenuSaberColors/README.md

 Requires BSIPA and SiraUtil.
 Make sure you install these with your mod installer.

 Download the MenuSaberColors .zip file from the [latest release](github.com/qqrz997/MenuSaberColors/releases/latest) and drop the contents of it into the folder of your modded Beat Saber install.

-## Bugs?
-Feature Request?
-Suggestion?
-You can either open an issue here on GitHub, or open your own pull request if you want to develop it yourself!
-You can also reach me on Discord, **Exomanz#8083**